 If you like a little more spice, this tuna melt brings jalapeño and chipotle to the mix, plus Monterey Jack and cheddar cheese for extra umami.
 Follow the same reheating instructions as above.
 Get our Chipotle Tuna Melt recipe.

 Three good things are better than one, so stuffing crispy potato skins with creamy tuna salad and topping it with melted cheese just makes sense.
 These can be reheated in a toaster oven too.
 Get our Tuna Melt Potato Skins recipe.

 Oil-packed tuna stars in this market salad.
 Bright with fresh vegetables and herbs, this is a great summertime lunch that will power you through any afternoon, but it works in cooler weather too if you’ve been eating too much heavy comfort food and need a little break.
 Get our Tuna, Olive, Avocado, and Green Bean Salad recipe.

 Simple and quick, this recipe tops toast with tuna salad.
 Using canned tuna and beans makes it an affordable and fast lunch option.
-Briny capers and chopped parsley give the toasts a bright and fresh flavor (but pack the salad and bread separately, of course).
+Briny capers and chopped parsley give the toasts a bright and fresh flavor (but pack the salad and bread separately, of course, if this one needs to travel).
 Get our Tuna and Cannellini Bean Bruschetta recipe.

 Just because you’re packing your lunch doesn’t mean it can’t be elegant.
 This dish pairs grilled sushi-grade tuna with a light Asian-inspired cucumber salad flavored with lime juice, bird chile, and fish sauce.
 But if you use high-quality canned tuna, it still tastes great tumbled with the other ingredients.
 Get our Grilled Tuna with Cucumber Salad recipe.